• Skip to primary navigation

 • Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4 and line a cupcake tin with cupcake cases

-• Mix the butter and sugar together until fluffy, ideally with an electric mixer, or you can mix in a bowl with a wooden or silicone spoon
+• Mix the butter and sugar together until fluffy, ideally with an electric mixer for the best results

 • Add the eggs and vanilla extract, and mix in well

-• Add the cocoa powder, bicarbonate of soda, red food colouring, buttermilk and self raising flour, and whisk in gently until fully combined
+• Add the cocoa powder, bicarbonate of soda, red food colouring, buttermilk and self raising flour, and mix in gently until fully combined

 • Divide the mixture between the cupcakes cases, and bake them for 20-25 minutes or until a skewer inserted in the centre of the cupcakes comes out clean.
 Put them on a rack to cool completely